hastenax/yii-cmanymanyactiverecord/README.md

 	$model = Category::model()->findByPk(10);
 	$model->removeRelationRecords('posts',array(1,2,3));

-or if you need to save additional data in tbl_post_category (like user_id for example) you add realations with $additionalFields
+or if you need to save additional data in tbl_post_category (like user_id for example) you add relations with $additionalFields

 	$model = Category::model()->findByPk(10);
 	$model->addRelationRecords('posts',array(1, 2, 3), array('user_id' => Yii::app()->user->id));